Oil Spill Prevention

 Oil Spill Prevention Program Reports

-Every four years, the Commission is required to contract with the Department of Finance for the preparation of a detailed report to the Governor and the Legislature on the financial basis and programmatic effectiveness of the state’s oil spill prevention, response and preparedness program.
+Every four years, the Commission is required to contract with the Department of Finance for the preparation of a detailed report to the Governor and the Legislature on the financial basis and programmatic effectiveness of the state's oil spill prevention, response, and preparedness program.
 The report analyzes the oil spill prevention, response, and preparedness program's major expenditures, fees and fines collected, staffing and equipment levels, spills responded to, and other relevant issues.
-The report includes recommendations to improve the efficiency and effectiveness of the state’s oil spill prevention, response, and preparedness program, including measures to modify existing contingency plan requirements, to improve protection of sensitive shoreline sites, and to ensure adequate and equitable funding for the state’s oil spill, prevention, response and preparedness program.
+The report includes recommendations to improve the efficiency and effectiveness of the state's oil spill prevention, response, and preparedness program, including, measures to modify existing contingency plan requirements, to improve protection of sensitive shoreline sites, and to ensure adequate and equitable funding for the state's oil spill prevention, response, and preparedness Program.